cleyan/Docker-MySQL/README.md

   <li>You can use any of the mysql client command inside the docker</li>
   <li>You can connect it from PHP using : mysql_connect('172.17.42.1:3311', 'root', 'root') - You will have to mention the port name here with IP.</li>
   <li>For changing the username and password modify the MYSQL_USER and MYSQL_PASS enviroment variables inside the Dockerfile</li>
+  <li>You can also access your docker container from mysql-workbech and phpmyadmin interface</li>
 </ul>